nanda-nainadurai/way2sms/README.md

+# Update - No longer maintainted

 way2sms
 =======

-Send sms across India using your way2sms account
+Send sms across India using your way2sms account.
+This gem was originally created in 2014 as a hobby project and was published as a gem - https://rubygems.org/gems/way2sms.
+Since then, there has been no update to this code.

 Installation
 ============